nmshd/documentation/_includes/use-cases/use-case-transport-get-message-by-messageid.md

 ## Parameters

-- `id` of the message.
+- `id` of the Message.

 ## On Success

-- Returns the message that corresponds to the `id`.
+- Returns the Message that corresponds to the `id`.

 ## On Failure

-- `id` does not resolve to a message.
+- `id` does not resolve to a Message.
-- The cache of the message is empty.